mmar58/video-gallery/readme.md

 1. Can view all videos in folder and play them
 2. Manage the videos
 3. Like videso and search  videos based on  file name or tags
 4. Sort videos by date and types

 ## Working

-* Adding new features
+- [ ] Attach the new UI with the functionalities
+  - [ ] Create rows based on the data
+  - [ ] Add video name and other details
+- [ ] Implement the features from the UI in the controller